chef-boneyard/chef-web-docs-2016/includes_error_messages/includes_error_messages_server_postgres_external_CSPG017.rst

 **Resolution**

-* Run the following, if it is safe to do so:
+* Run the following, if it is safe to do so, to update the user name that is specified in the error message:

   .. code-block:: bash